 Created by the International DOI Foundation in 1998, the DOI® system assigns a permanent location to a digital object.
 The object itself can be changed but its location remains the same.
-DOI® stands for ‘digital object identifier’.
-DOI definition.
+DOI® stands for “digital object identifier.”

 Publications pay to obtain a DOI®.
 Publishers of scientific journals, for example, pay to provide stable links to their research articles.
 Most scholarly journals use the DOI® system so if a source contains one, provide it in your citation.
-The International DOI Foundation assigned approximately 175 million name prefixes so far, so you’ll definitely use these identifiers as you conduct your research.
+The International DOI Foundation has assigned approximately 175 million name prefixes to date, so you’ll definitely use these identifiers as you conduct your research.

-By the way, http stands for HyperText Transport Protocol; https is HyperText Transport Protocol Secured.
+Note that http stands for HyperText Transport Protocol, and https stands for HyperText Transport Protocol Secured.

 DOI®, DOI.ORG® and shortDOI® are registered trademarks of the International DOI® Foundation (IDF).